juanoliveira82/naruto-ps1_translation-english/README.md

 <img src="/images/Menu-Start.jpg" width="400">

-Start menu translated ✅
+**Start menu translated** ✅

 ## Main Menu

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.